hbz1220/p-HiSD/README.md

 python fig.py
 ```

+## Where to Find the Results

+Depending on the experiment, numerical results are output in different formats to match the paper:

+- **Figures (Most experiments)**
-Generated figures are saved to the repository-level `figures/` directory.
+  Generated PDF figures are automatically saved to the top-level `figures/` directory.

+- **Table 2 (Experiment 7.2.2)**
+  The hit statistics are printed directly to the console after the script finishes.

+- **Table 3 (Experiment 7.5.2)**
+  Numerical data for mesh refinement tests are saved as `.npz` and `.csv` files
+  in the `code/7.5.2/` directory.

 ## Reproducibility